 A fairly crazy alternative

 We've heard several people talk about building their own watermaker but I've never actually seen anyone try.
-There are several companies selling RO membranes for less than $500.
+There are several companies selling RO membranes for less than $200.
 High-pressure membrane housings can also be found on the web.
 Then you need a high pressure (Cat) pump and some way to drive it, a pressure regulating valve and perhaps some instrumentation, like a pressure gauge and perhaps a flow meter.
 Total cost so far is still less than $1,000, much less than the $3,000‑$9,000 that you'll spend on a commercial unit.
-Here's a link to someone who apparently did it for about $2000 but he added a bunch of automation.

 These will vary with each boat so we can only give generalities here.
 DC watermakers use a lot of power and their performance tends to be fairly voltage sensitive.
 Make sure your electrical connections can't corrode and that your wires are big enough that you don't get any significant voltage drops.
 We put ours under Chris' bunk, a good 10m (30') from our power panel, so we ran huge wires and soldered all connections we could.
 Even going through 3 circuit breakers before it gets to the motors, we still only lose about 0.3v.
 We also tend to run the system when the batteries are at their highest voltage - we watch our Solar Controller and when it starts limiting current to the batteries we run the watermaker for an hour or 2.